 Map, manuscript and pictorial material

-In addition to the published material on Gallipoli, the Library also holds unpublished material in map, manuscript, pictorial and photographic form.
+In addition to the published material on Gallipoli, the Library also holds unpublished material in map, manuscript, and pictorial form.

-In the catalogue type the keyword 'gallipoli' and limit the search to the required format eg map.
+In the catalogue type the keyword 'gallipoli' and using the options to the right of the search results, limit the search to the required format, for example 'map'.

 Keywords can also be used, for example: